ptomato/talks/tc39-2022-11/README.md

 <!--
     test262 coverage is probably sufficient if including the tests in the staging section.
 But the staging section doesn't count towards stage 4 requirements, so this needs some more work, but it is bounded.

     In order to avoid the problem that we had at Stage 3 where I had the impression that the reviewers and editors found the proposal too large to review each part of it with full attention, I'm wondering if we can stage the spec text in sections, where the editors can review each section once the previous section is agreed upon.
-We can discuss the process more closer to the time.
+We can discuss the process more closer to the time, but it's something we're already thinking about.
 -->

 ---